echang15/rapidprototyping-django/README.md

 Ok, now we've created our Project Skeleton.
 Next, let's create our first application within the project

 ## Building your app skeleton
-in the new /myproject/ directory, we'll tell django to create a new application.
+In the new /myproject/ directory, we'll tell django to create a new application.

 ```python manage.py startapp todos```